It’s been 6 years since I graduated from High School. That’s hard for me to believe…

-There is one valedictorian, and yes, you can graduate with special honors, but outside of the K-12 universe, the high school popularity contests end, and are given a new name: networking.
+There is one valedictorian, and yes, you can graduate with special honors, but outside of the K-12 universe, the high school popularity contests end, and it’s given a new name: networking.

-From the outside looking in, here’s what I wish I’d known in High School.
+From the outside looking in, here are 3 things I wish I’d known in High School.

 1. Grades really only affect you.

 I thought by getting lower grades the school would notice which teachers were good (the ones I liked) and which ones weren’t (the ones I didn’t like).
 But guess what?
 After graduation, all the not-so-nice teachers were still there, and I had C’s on my report card that were like a contagious disease to scholarship sponsors.

 If you have a problem with the teacher, go to the director or principal and tell them what’s going on.
 If you’re too embarrassed to do that, then rant about it on tumblr, get over it, and get an A.

 Every A is like getting $500 in scholarships.

 Anything lower than that is not going to get you anywhere, and you’ll probably have to take night school or NovaNet like I did…